OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/time-off-request/README.md

 #### 2) Replace the Hero Image

-If you’re creating images, create one that works well for Standard, Narrow, and VeryNarrow.
-Create a separate image for wide that is shorter in height.
+If you’re creating images, create one that works well for standard, narrow, and veryNarrow layouts.
+Create a separate image for the wide layout that is shorter in height.
 Save the images as a transparent PNG at 2x size to ensure good resolution across endpoints.

 * Update the image URL to link to your desired image.
 * <b>Note:</b> Use the radius feature in Designer to add a nice rounded edge to the images.

 #### 3) Update Video Information

-Modify the details or statistics as desired.
+Modify the dropdowns and information as desired.

 #### 4) Update Button Copy and Actions

 Customize button text and add or remove actions to suit your needs. <br>
-For icons, use the color #818181 to ensure readability in light/dark modes.
-Icons should fit edge-to-edge in a 16x16 square.
-Save them as transparent PNGs at 2x size for good resolution across endpoints.
-Access Fluent icon asset links in the [Resources section](#resources--tools) on this page.

 <br>